ava-labs/hypersdk/x/programs/examples/token/README.md

 ## Overview

-The token program provides the following features:
+The token contract provides the following features:

 - Initialization of a token with a fixed supply
 - Ability to transfer tokens between accounts